Similarities And Differences, Full Review!

 The Ukulele chords are much simpler in comparison with the guitalele chords because the ukulele has fewer strings.

-As a beginner musician, you will definitely love the Ukulele, since the guitalele has more strings which means more complicated chords and that will require more hand strength, especially for bar chords.
+As a beginner musician, you will definitely love the Ukulele, since the guitalele has more strings which mean more complicated chords that will require more hand strength, especially for bar chords.

 Learning Materials and Their Affordability